-Photo Cred: Janet McGrath (1)
+Photo Cred: (1) | Updated: 4/25/2019

 Remember that God is not a physical being to begin with, so He does not have the physical characteristics that are typically associated with a man or a woman (i.e. anatomy, chromosomes, cognitive function, DNA, etc).
 In fact, God is beyond the bounds of His own Creation and is free of those specific characteristics that are distinct to both men and women.
 God is an uncaused being that is eternal, immaterial, non-contingent, non-physical, and personally caused the universe into existence.

-Before answering this, we must deduce some simple truths.
+Before answering this, we must reiterate some simple truths.
 First off, is God sovereign over all His Creation?
 Yes.
 Okay, did the Holy Spirit inspire the authors of the various books within the Bible to clearly and perfectly relay His message truthfully?
 Yes.
-Next, if God is sovereign, if the Holy Spirit is God (3), and He had direct control over the development of the Bible, then why did the Holy Spirit choose to associate masculine terminology to Himself?
+Therefore, how God in His sovereignty allows Himself to be referred to in the Bible reflects what His preferred pronouns are and how we should refer to Him as God.